Good news for Leeds Rhinos fans as ace centre Harry Newman reveals major fitness update

-Leeds Rhinos news: major boost as Harry Newman reveals significant fitness update
+Leeds Rhinos news: major boost as Harry Newman reveals timetable for return from injury

 Star centre Harry Newman has revealed when he hopes to be back in action for Leeds Rhinos.